agent-memory: A Lightweight, Vendor-Neutral Memory + Cognitive-Loop System for Predictable AI–Human Delivery¶

 - Mechanize the arithmetic, not the judgment.
 The deterministic, mechanical parts of a ritual (re-tiering, the archive move, adapter sync, integrity checks) become runnable helpers so a capable agent can't silently skip them; every act of judgment stays with the agent and the human.
 The boundary is judgment vs. arithmetic, never automate the decision.

-- No manual user step.
-Once the protocol lands with untrained users, any manual op is an adoption barrier — so triggers, init, and adapter sync are agent-activated, with CI as the zero-config backstop.
+"Mechanize the arithmetic.
+Do not mechanize the judgment." — the companion article calls this principle, in miniature, the entire argument for intent-driven development: automation earns trust exactly where it is deterministic, and defers exactly where meaning is at stake. - No manual user step.
+Once the protocol lands with untrained users, any manual op is an adoption barrier — so triggers, init, and adapter sync are agent-activated, with CI as the zero-config backstop (matched to the hosting forge; Azure DevOps needs a one-time activation). - Additive, non-destructive upgrades.
+Versioned (

 VERSION+ per-repo stamp); a repo on an older version upgrades in place via an idempotent ladder.